FAQ's - Divorce Attorney San Antonio TX Answers

 Can I get legally separated instead of divorced?

-No. In Texas, you will be considered married until you get divorced.
+No. In Texas, you will be considered married until you get legally divorced.

 Back to Top